 Conclusion

-In conclusion, model transfer across countries according to this study lead to uncertain outcomes of varying degrees.
+In conclusion, model transfer between countries according to this study lead to uncertain outcomes of varying degrees.
 In some cases, the performance decreased and in other cases increased.
 Potentially, it can lead to increased rates of mistriage with decline in performance in undertriage as well as overtriage making it unpredictable and not safe.

 Model updating also had varying outcomes.
 However, the method of updating may suit one sample but not another.
 Further studies of this kind are therefore needed in order to to reduce patient mortality and resource waste following poor model transfer and poor calibration.